HassaanMehmood/Travel-Blog/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-You may also see backend response error on console in inspector
+You may also see backend response error on console in inspector.

 # Travelog